premiumvortex/factortastic/README.md

 After successfully building and running the containers, you can access the Factortastic game through your web browser by visiting localhost:PORT, where PORT is the port number specified in the docker-compose.yml file for the frontend service.

 ### Contributing
-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.

 1. Fork the Project
 2. Create your Feature Branch (git checkout -b feature/AmazingFeature)